timmoti/beautiful-jekyll/_posts/2017-11-20-boardgames-o-matic-modeling-for-predictions.md

         recommendations = games.join(predictions, on='gameid')
         return recommendations.sort_values('predictions', ascending=False)
 ```
 I have allocated the ability to select user-user or item-item calculations for the find_similarity, predict_for_test and recommend functions which works on a smaller toy dataset.
-It's interesting to note that the prediction function I coded for thie Cosine Similarity model predicts only for the holdout values on the test set and not on the entire matrix for the sake of computational speed.
+It would be interesting to note that the prediction function I coded for this Cosine Similarity model predicts only for the holdout values on the test set and not on the entire matrix for the sake of computational speed.

 Following our general approach, here are the steps to model, predict and generate recommendations utilizing the Cosine Similarity function: